 <meta name=”twitter:description” content=”Your 200-character description here” />

 This sets the canonical URL for the content you are sharing.
-(For more information, please review the description for the equivalent Facebook Open Graph tag above.)
+(For more information, review the description for the equivalent Facebook Open Graph tag above.)

 <meta name=”twitter:url” content=”http://www.yourdomain.com” />

 You decide which one you want in the type tag.
 If you go for the large option, make sure it has a resolution of at least 280x150px and that the file size is not more than 1MB.
-You can consider using the same trick as with the Facebook thumbnail: add some text to the image to boost the message.
+You can consider using the same trick as the Facebook thumbnail: add some text to the image to boost the message.

 <meta name=”twitter:image” content=”http://www.yourdomain.com /image-name.jpg” />